 It will not be a problem to find a hotel or apartment in any of these towns.

 Another good option, especially for all of you willing to experience more authentic Canarian lifestyle, would be an ocean side town Gran Tarajal.
 See our photos of Gran Tarajal.

 Aren’t afraid to stay a bit away from towns?
 Then rent a holiday house from our friends at Alternative House.
 Owners, Heinz and Elvira, are two of the nicest people you will ever meet.
 And their houses, 5 kilometers away from fishing village Tarajalejo, are really good.
 Similar like their apartments in Tarajalejo, and now also in Gran Tarajal.

 To find a hotel in Fuerteventura go to booking.com.

 Do check out also Airbnb, if you want to stay in an apartment or house instead and live like a local in Fuerteventura!
-Register using my Airbnb link and you will get a 18 euro discount for your first booking of 75 euro or more.
+Register using my Airbnb link and you will get a discount for your first booking.
+I’ll get a discount, too.

 Food in Fuerteventura

 If there is one dish I will always remember, when thinking about our time spent in Fuertenvetura, then it’s “papas con mojo picón“.
 That’s oven-roasted potatoes, usually whole, small, unpeeled potatoes, served with spicy mojo sauce.
 There is green mojo and there is red mojo.
 We mostly ate red.
 Sometimes we ate mojo with white bread.
 I could eat whole baguette with mojo.